esteit/shipping-calculator/README.md

 ```

 What is what:
-- `Events::AFTER_CALCULATE` is an event calling then calculation ends and calculation result is ready;
+- `Events::AFTER_CALCULATE` is an event calling when calculation ends and calculation result is ready;
-- `AfterCalculateEvent` is event object which contains calculation result and package.
+- `AfterCalculateEvent` is an event object which contains calculation result and package.
 Look to other available events [here](/src/Event);

 ### More ideas how to use and extend shipping calculator

 - create calculation handlers for other couriers and shipping methods;
 - create calculators and realize your own algorithms using handlers;
 - extend [models](/src/Model).
-For example i'm use it with [Doctrine ORM](https://github.com/doctrine/doctrine2) entities;
+For example i use it with [Doctrine ORM](https://github.com/doctrine/doctrine2) entities;